-Poster on "What Does Real Life Cost?" - Identify and illustrate the true costs of living on your own as outlined in the activities pp 32-33.
-Use 20x30 foam core board or cardboard, turned in a vertical direction.
+925 Money Fundamentals Poster on "How Much Does Real Life Cost?"
+Identify and illustrate the true costs of living on your own as outlined in the activities on pp. 32-33.
 Write a narrative of your answers to the questions in "Check This Out!" on p.
 33 and tell what conclusions you were able to draw from the experience.
 At the end of the narrative, list the sources of information you used in researching your topic.
-Make a poster related to "the financial responsibilities of living on your own".
+Make a poster related to "the financial responsibilities of living on your own.
 Include name, age, and county at top of narrative.
+The narrative can be handwritten or a computer printout; single or double spaced; on plain white or notebook paper--one to two pages, written/printed on front side only.
+Place the narrative in a plastic sleeve.
+Attach the sleeve to the back of the poster with tape or a binder clip.